-There are 60% more cases of prostate cancer in African-American men than white men.
+The rate of prostate cancer is about 60% higher in African-American men than white men.
 African-American men are also more than twice as likely to die from prostate cancer.
 The reasons why are not known.
-But some risk factors may play a part.
-These include differences in diet, workplace, hormones, and genes.
+But some risk factors may play a part, such as differences in genes.

-Nearly all men diagnosed with prostate cancer survive at least 5 years.
-And 99% survive at least 10 years.
+Nearly all men with prostate cancer survive at least 5 years.
+And 98% survive at least 10 years.
 Ninety-four percent survive at least 15 years.
 This includes all stages and grades of prostate cancer.
 It also includes all treatments.

-Prostate cancer is the second leading cause of cancer death in men in the U.S., after lung cancer.
-About 29,480 men will die of prostate cancer in 2014.
+Prostate cancer is the second leading cause of cancer death in men in the U.S. after lung cancer.
+About 28,000 men will die of prostate cancer in 2015.

 Source: American Cancer Society